This tutorial will show you how to run a basic Java Maven project on the command line (as opposed to on an IDE).

 - Create a new maven project

-- Compile and execute your Java code into an executable JAR file
+- Compile, package, and execute your Java code from an executable JAR file

-All of these tasks will be done on the command line, so that you can have a better idea on what’s going on under the hood, and how you can run a java application in environments that don’t have a full-featured IDE like Eclipse or IntelliJ.
+All of these tasks will be done on the command line, so that you can have a better idea on what’s going on under the hood, and how you can run a Java application without needing an IDE like Eclipse or IntelliJ.

 If you just want to see the example code, you can view it on Github